|

 That's all the code it takes!

-export struct
+Class::Struct::FIELDS export struct for backwards-compatibility

-with Class::Struct
+with Class::Struct.

 The following are diagnostics generated by Class::Struct::Fields.

-Items marked ``(W)'' are non-fatal (invoke Carp::carp
+Items marked ``(W)'' are non-fatal (invoke Carp::carp); those marked

-``(F)'' are fatal (invoke Carp::croak
+``(F)'' are fatal (invoke Carp::croak).

-and follow the advice therein.
+Class::Struct::FIELDS and follow the advice therein.

-are followed, this
+new are followed, this

 warning is harmless; otherwise your objects may not be properly